Eligibility for Financial Aid

 |SUS- Financial Aid Suspension||The student has not met one or all of the financial aid eligibility requirements and is no longer eligible to receive financial aid.
 The student will remain on suspension until an appeal is approved or until SAP is achieved.
 Some types of financial aid (including some scholarships) will still disburse regardless of the suspended status.|

-Mitigating circumstances: Students who do not meet the minimum satisfactory academic progress requirements may request reinstatement of their eligibility based on any of the circumstance listed below.
-Request for reinstatement must be made in writing through the financial aid appeal process.
+Mitigating circumstances: Students who do not meet the minimum satisfactory academic progress requirements may request reinstatement of their eligibility based on any of the circumstances listed below.
+Request for reinstatement must be made through the financial aid appeal process. .
 Approval is NOT guaranteed.

 - Personal injury/illness

 Appeal: Students seeking reinstatement of their eligibility to receive financial aid must complete a Financial Aid Appeal form and provide supporting documentation.
 Supporting documentation can include obituaries, medical bills, doctor’s notes, and any other documentation that the committee deems appropriate.
 Students must also explain what in their situation has changed so they may now meet SAP standards.
 Notification of action taken by the Office of Financial Aid and Scholarships will be emailed within 20 working days of the request (unless necessary information cannot be obtained).
 If additional documentation is requested, the student must submit the documentation by the deadline posted on the appeal form.
 If the timeframe is not met the appeal will either not be considered or considered for the subsequent semester.
 The committee has 14 working days from the date the last supporting document is provided to notify the student of a decision (unless necessary information cannot be obtained).
 Deadlines for appeals will be published on the financial aid appeal forms.
 Appeals will not be reviewed for the current term after the posted deadlines.